 4. Ask good questions

 Many travelers - 39% of the U.S. digital booking market - choose to book through third-party booking websites like Expedia or Tripadvisor.
-Estimates project that number to grow to 41% by 2020.
 Those who book through third-party sites don't always know what your hotel has to offer.
 Ask guests about any special requests they may have upon check-in.
 If traveling with children, will they need a babysitter?
 If looking to relax, are they interested in any spa treatments?
 Use this opportunity to pinpoint a guest's needs and offer a higher room category as a solution.

 5. Use rate framing

 How you word an upsell opportunity can mean the difference between a "yes" and a "no".
 Always emphasize what something would typically cost first, then follow up with the special offer currently available.
 The reduction in price will entice guests to splurge for the added amenities.
 For example, front-desk staff could say, "The deluxe room normally runs $100.
 However, on your dates, I can offer you a rate of $85".